dawsonmv/Stage3DtoPNG/README.md

 - pngRender = new Stage3DtoPNG( viewWidth, viewHeight, false, 0xffffff);

-Next you must initialize where the png sequence will be saved a new directory will automatically be created inside the documents folder to compress the png files set the last option to true compression takes a while so it is off by default
+Next you must initialize where the png sequence will be saved.
+A new directory will automatically be created inside the documents folder.
+To compress the png files set the last option to true.
+Compression takes a while so it is off by default.

 !!!CAUTION!!!
 *** if you do not change the folder name or filename your files will be over written ***